-12 Scenic Blue Ridge Parkway Hikes You Will Love
+17 Best Blue Ridge Parkway Hikes You Must Try

 Graveyard Fields Hike

-Don’t let the name spook you!
-This is a particularly fantastic hiking trail in the Blue Ridge Mountains.
-This gem is southwest of Asheville, North Carolina.
-As you begin you will pass through a heavily forested path with large tree canopies.
+As you begin, you will pass through a heavily forested path with large tree canopies.
 Along the 3-mile round trip walk, you will encounter fields of wildflowers and wild blueberries!
 It is just as stunning as the two waterfalls that make an appearance on this hike.

 Craggy Gardens Trail